 While there is no specific prerequisite list of courses or professional experience to apply, successful applicants will be able to demonstrate:

 - A readiness for graduate study, including the capacity to meet the intellectual, ethical, and emotional demands of graduate school.

-- A serious commitment to academic study and the capacity to develop self-awareness.
+- A serious commitment and capacity to develop and hone the skills of a Jewish educational leader

 - An ability to engage in abstract reasoning, to think analytically and conceptually, and to formulate mature judgments.